ckeditor/ckeditor4-docs/docs/guide/dev/integration/easyimage_integration/README.md

 Refer to the following resources for more information about Easy Image:

 * {@link guide/dev/features/easyimage/README Easy Image} lets you insert images which are automatically rescaled, optimized, responsive and delivered through a blazing-fast CDN.
-* {@link guide/dev/integration/cloudservices/README Cloud Services Integration} explains how to integrate Easy Image with CKEditor Cloud Services.
+* {@link guide/dev/integration/cloudservices/README CKEditor Cloud Services Integration} explains how to integrate Easy Image with CKEditor Cloud Services.